Last Updated on

 Unbalanced connections have only two wires - a ground wire and a signal wire.
 This increases the noise but it isn't a big factor since cable runs for unbalanced connections are usually short.
 RCA and TRS cables (used to connect electric guitars) are examples of unbalanced connections.

-Any studio monitor you buy should have a minimum of these three input ports - RCA, TRS, and XLR.
+The best studio monitors under $200 that you buy should have a minimum of these three input ports - RCA, TRS, and XLR.

 To sum it up